Weebly/TableSchemer/README.md

 ```

-TableSchemer supports configuring selection handlers and height, but you need to be sure to forward delegate methods to the tableScheme object.
-Check out the [Using Table Schemer](https://github.com/Weebly/TableSchemer/wiki/Using-Table-Schemer) page for how to do that and more, and be sure to check out our sample app!
+TableSchemer will set itself as the data source and delegate of the table view.
+If you need to be the delegate to the table view update it after creating the scheme.
+To use the built-in selection and height handling you need to be sure to forward those delegate methods to the tableScheme object.
+The signatures are the same as in `UITableViewDelegate`.
+Check out the [Using Table Schemer](https://github.com/Weebly/TableSchemer/wiki/Using-Table-Schemer) page for more, and be sure to check out our sample app!

 ## Sample Project